 - Have you try various knee braces to determine what style feels best and is easiest for you to use

 After your knee brace fitting

 With help from the orthotist, you'll learn how to put on and take off the knee brace and how to tell whether it needs adjustment.
 You may walk around to try out your brace.

 Follow the orthotist's or your doctor's instructions about when to wear your knee brace.
-You may wear it only during continuous activity, such as walking, or you may find it beneficial to wear the brace most of the day.
+Some people wear their knee braces only during continuous activity, such as walking or playing certain sports.
+Other people find it beneficial to wear the brace most of the day.

 - Frontera WR, et al. Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation.
 2nd ed.
 Philadelphia, Pa.: Saunders Elsevier; 2008. http://www.mdconsult.com/das/book/body/208746819-6/0/1678/0.html.
 Accessed May 14, 2013.